Primosten panorama

 Jurlinovi Courts

 Jurlinovi Dvori in Draga village in Primosten Burnji are a stone monument to the Primosten farmer.
-It became famous due to a priest, father Stipe Perkov, who carefully cares for the heritage.
-On the property you can get an insight into the rural architecture and ethnography, antique inventory, Primosten folk costumes, visit a library with 2000 books, the distillation room, kitchen with a fireplace, cellar, old water well.
+It became famous due to a priest, Father Stipe Perkov, who carefully cares for the heritage.
+On the property, you can get an insight into the rural architecture and ethnography, antique inventory, Primosten folk costumes, visit a library with 2000 books, the distillation room, kitchen with a fireplace, cellar, and old water well.

 Here you can also see old olive groves and vineyards that gave food to the Perkov family.
 Konoba, steam boiler for roasting rakija, and bread oven that is more than 100 years old are also here.
 Father Stipe will welcome you at the stone table that once was the center of family life.